Sovryn-Origins/origins/README.md

 Deposit asset can be either RBTC or any other ERC20 Compliant Token as well, and it can be unique for each tier also.

+Transfer Type can be:
+- `None`, Transfer hasn't set yet.
+This is default.
+- `Unlocked`, Tokens are unlocked immediately
-Transfer Type can be None, Unlocked Immediately, Waited Unlock, which means the unlock will happen after a certain period, Locked, which means the tokens will be a linear vesting, and finally Vested, which is tokens vested linearly, but the difference being the voting power in Governance.
-The current version only support None, Unlocked and Vested for now.
+- `WaitedUnlock`, which means the unlock will happen after a certain period
+- `Locked`, which means the tokens will be a linear vesting
+- `Vested`, which is tokens vested linearly, but the difference being the voting power in Governance.

+The current version only support None, Unlocked, Waited Unlock and Vested for now.

 The contract also keeps track of participating wallets per tier, the number of tokens sold per tier, etc.